stagecast/stagecast-api-integration/README.md

-# Welcome to the Stagecast SDK repo
+# Welcome to the Stagecast SDK
-This is a public repository.

-Please use issues to report bugs.
+Please use "Issues" to report a bug.

 To get in contact: sdk@stagecast.se